 So to sheet everything in plastic is highly recommended and just makes clean up go much easier.

 Once the texture had dried just the right amount…

-The carpenter gently used the knock down knife pulled across the ceiling, creating a knockdown look. (knockdown because this step knocks down the spray texture to be more flat) He placed the wide blade of the knife on the far end of the ceiling by the wall, and gently pulled it across the ceiling as he walked backwards. (it’s hard to tell in this picture, but he isn’t pushing the knife, that would take it all down!
+The carpenter gently used the knockdown knife pulled across the ceiling, creating a knockdown look. (knockdown because this step knocks down the spray texture to be flatter) He placed the wide blade of the knife on the far end of the ceiling by the wall, and gently pulled it across the ceiling as he walked backward. (it’s hard to tell in this picture, but he isn’t pushing the knife, that would take it all down!
 He’s pulling it across the texture)

 This is what the texture looked like after:

 In this picture, it was mostly dry, but there are still a few damp areas.